facttic/mv-platform/README.md

 </details>

 ## How to run application parts?
-  - `docker-compose up api worker` for backend services only
+  - `docker-compose up api cron` for backend services only
   - `docker-compose up` for backend and frontend services